Orbit Books

 Orbit Books is an international publisher that specialises in science fiction and fantasy books.
-It is a division of Lagardère Publishing.
+It is a division of Hachette Book Group, owned by Lagardère Publishing.

 History

 Orbit Books was founded in 1974 as part of the Macdonald Futura publishing company.
-In 1992, its parent company was bought by Little, Brown & Co., at that stage part of the Time Warner Book Group.
+In 1992, its parent company was bought by Little, Brown & Co., at that stage part of the Time Warner Book Group (now Hachette Book Group).
 In 1997, Orbit acquired the Legend imprint from Random House.

 In 2006, Orbit's parent company Little, Brown was sold by Time Warner to the French publishing group Hachette Livre.

 By summer 2006, Orbit began to expand internationally, with the establishment of Orbit imprints in the United States and Australia.
-Orbit Publishing Director Tim Holman relocated to New York to establish Orbit US as an imprint of Hachette Book Group USA.
+Orbit Publishing Director Tim Holman relocated to New York to establish Orbit US as an imprint of Hachette Book Group.
 In June 2007, Orbit appointed Bernadette Foley as publisher for Orbit Australia, an imprint of Hachette Livre Australia.
 In 2009 Orbit expanded to France, used by the publisher Calman Levy.

+Orbit Books planned to publish a horror novel titled Shy Girl in 2026, but ultimately cancelled the publication following widespread allegations that it was written using generative AI.